wp-plugins/webrotate-360-product-viewer/readme.txt

 * No server side scripts required - all client / browser based.

 <h4>Upgrade to PRO</h4>
-Please support our work by going PRO that adds the following features:
+Support our work by going PRO that adds the following features:

-* Full-screen support (PRO version).
+* Full-screen support.
-* Ability to load 360-degree images from CDN (external server) or using a master configuration XML across multiple products (PRO version).
+* Ability to load 360-degree images from CDN (external server) or using a master configuration XML across multiple products.
 * Multiple embed shortcodes on the same page.
-* More PRO-only capabilities are coming in the next release.
+* More PRO capabilities are coming in the next release.
 * Free support and upgrades.

 <h4>How to create 360 views</h4>